ayamada/clan/README.rst

 Where is save data of Preferences / Preferences の実データの保存先
-   -  on Android, there is in preferences of android. it delete by uninstall app.
+   -  on Android, there is in SharedPreferences. it delete by uninstall app.
    -  on Windows, there is in ``C:\Users\{USERNAME}\.prefs\{PREFNAME}\``.
       WARNING: ``.prefs`` is shared by other libgdx apps.